We want all new homes to be built to be suitable for people’s changing needs across the life course.

 Building new homes to a decent standard and future-proofing housing stock means that more of us will be able to remain independent, safe and well in our homes for longer.

-Our HoME (Housing Made for Everyone) campaigning coalition is calling for the government to set a higher regulatory baseline for accessibility of all new homes.
-This will provide a level policy playing field across the country and the certainty that developers want, enabling them to build homes that meet the future needs of our ageing population.
+Our HoME (Housing Made for Everyone) campaigning coalition is calling for urgent action to set a higher regulatory baseline for accessibility of all new homes.